LukeWood/goa-loader/README.md

-# National Gallery of Art Open Data Program
+# National Gallery of Art Open Data Program `tf.data.Dataset` Loader

 __a tf.data Loader for the National Gallery of Art Open Data Program__